 This means people who are in jail, prison or involved with the justice system in some way.
 Some of the topics related to justice-involved populations and opioids are the criminalization of substance use disorders, lack of access to chemical health treatment while incarcerated, high risk of overdose upon departure from jail or prison when tolerance is reduced, and race disparity in drug offense sentencing.

 SOOP is looking at the transition of care from community, to prison or jail, and back to community, especially emphasizing continuation or initiation of Medication for Addiction Treatment (MAT).

-By June 2018 SOOP will create a state strategic plan that includes:
+By the end of 2018 SOOP will create a state strategic plan that includes: